DutchAmsterdam.nl — One of Amsterdam’s most unique museums is the EYE Film Instituut Nederland — EYE Film Institute Netherlands.

 The museum’s new home — at a key location overlooking the IJ harbor behind Amsterdam Central Station — offers state-of-the-art, modern viewing spaces that EYE estimates will draw 200.000 people year to the landmark building, which opens to the public on April 5, 2012.

 The EYE building features four modern film auditoriums: one with 300 seats, two with 120 seats and one with 80 seats.
 There is ample room for exhibitions, educational activities and other events.

 Workrooms, a film lab, a shop and a café complete EYE’s headquarters.
 A separate building will house the Institute’s restoration, preservation and research activities, as well as the film library.

-In the summer, EYE’s sunny terrace will offer a great view over the IJ, Amsterdam’s waterfront.
-The IJ (pronounced pretty much like ‘I’ or ‘eye’) has been undergoing a major transition — with industrial areas being transformed into urban neighborhoods.
+In the summer, EYE’s sunny terrace offers a great view of the busy river IJ, Amsterdam’s waterfront.
+The IJ (pronounced pretty much like ‘I’ or ‘eye’) has been, and is, undergoing a major transition — with industrial areas being transformed into urban neighborhoods.

-EYE’s new location is in Overhoeks, Amsterdam’s new urban district named after the prominent Overhoeks Tower on the former Shell research site.
+EYE’s new location is in Overhoeks, Amsterdam’s new urban district named after the prominent Overhoeks Tower — now named A’DAM Toren — on the former Shell research site.